Sequential $\delta$-optimal consumption and investment for stochastic volatility markets with unknown parameters: Solution of the HJB equation

 \begin{proposition} The mapping $\cL$ is a contraction in the metric space $(\cX , \varrho_\zs{*})$, i.e. for any $f$, $g$ from $\cX$

-where the parameter $0<\lambda<1$ is given by \ \end{proposition} Actually, as shown in Corollary \ref{Corolaire:super-geometrical-rate}, an appropriate choice of $\zeta$ gives a super-geometric convergence rate for the sequence $(h_\zs{n})_\zs{n\ge 1}$ defined in \eqref{def:hn-sequence}, to the limit function $h(t,y)$, which is the fixed point of the operator $\cL$.
+where \ \end{proposition} Actually, as shown in Corollary \ref{Corolaire:super-geometric-rate}, an appropriate choice of $\zeta$ gives a super-geometric convergence rate for the sequence $(h_\zs{n})_\zs{n\ge 1}$ defined in \eqref{def:hn-sequence}, to the limit function $h(t,y)$, which is the fixed point of the operator $\cL$.